StarLoco/StarLoco/README.md

 ### Client startup

-Execute "Dofus.exe" inside "client" folder and try to log-in with the user "test" with password "test".
+Execute `Dofus.exe` inside the client folder and try to log-in with the user `test` with password `test`.

 You should successfully get into the game !